-In the name of the one eternal God: Father, Son and Holy Spirit.
-Amen
+In the name of God, Father, Son and Holy Spirit.
+Amen.